 Our Health Community Services Complex Phase II involved the rehabilitation of an historic facility that expanded the provision of public and private health and social services available to residents of the Winchester, Va., area.
 Phase II will add 34,000 square feet of space to the existing Our Health campus, and allow several of the organization’s state and nonprofit collaborators to consolidate operations and co-locate a range of complementary services.

-Renovations to the structure will include new HVAC and mechanical systems, new plumbing, a new roof and a new brick facade on the exterior.
+Renovations to the structure includes new HVAC and mechanical systems, new plumbing, a new roof and a new brick facade on the exterior.

 A Green Advantage